tlsa/libcyaml/README.md

 Status
 ------

-Until a release is made the API may change.
+Until version 1.0.0 is released, the API and ABI are subject to change.
 Feedback welcome.

 Building
 --------